Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Deep Features for RS Image Retrieval

-Since the fusion of multi-scale information enhances the discrimination of image descriptors, we utilize the fusion of conv.
-Features derived from different scales.
+We propose to utilize the fusion of conv. features derived from different scales to enhance the discriminating ability of image descriptors.

-We resize the query image and database images to a sequence of different scales and then separately pass every scale through CNN model to obtain several sets of deep features.
-For every image, each set of feature maps are encoded into a single feature vector.
-Finally, we simply concatenate the feature vectors of a same original image into an informative feature vector.
-These assorted features are of multiplied dimension due to vector concatenation, we compress them to a unified low dimension using PCA before applied them to retrieval.
+The query image and database images are firstly resized to a sequence of different scales and then separately input to CNN model to obtain multi-scale deep features.
+For every image, each set of feature maps are encoded into a feature vector.
+Finally, we simply concatenate the multi-scale feature vectors of a same original image into a long feature vector.
+These fused features are with multiplied dimensions due to vector concatenation, thus we compress them into a unified low dimension using PCA before retrieval.